-Traveling the Golden Route of China (Beijing, Xian, Shanghai, and Guilin) is just like traveling in New York, Chicago, Santa Fe, and Jacksonville in America.
+Traveling the Golden Route of China (Beijing, Xian, Shanghai, and Guilin) is just like traveling through New York, Chicago, Santa Fe, and Jacksonville in America.
 In other words, you can experience different weather in China as you travel from place to place.

 China is an ideal getaway all year round.
-Whenever you come, China has something for you.
-While the best time to visit China is in April, May, September and October.
-Traveling during these periods would be rewarded with comfortable weather and breathtaking landscape, while that also means your travel cost will likely be higher, too.
-Traveling in other months is also suggested because you would be rewarded with the extraordinary landscape, less crowded attraction area as well as cheap accommodation.
+Whenever you come, China has something for you, although the best times to visit China is in April, May, September and October.
+Traveling during these periods would reward you with comfortable weather and breathtaking landscape, while this also means your travel costs will likely be higher too.
+Traveling in other months of the year is also recommended because you can find less crowded attractions as well as cheaper accommodations.

 Winter (10°C and lower) – Be sure to have an overcoat, cotton clothes, and a lined coat.
 You should also consider bringing a hat, gloves, and padded shoes for particularly cold areas.
 Be aware that northern cities such as Beijing, Harbin, and Pingyao will experience considerable snow which does not appeal to some travelers, while others relish to winter scenes akin to those found in Chicago or New York at the same time of year.